afristo/conspiracy-graph/README.md

 The extracted entities are often useless.
 For example, the entity "bro" linked to "person" is not really useful in understanding conspiracy theory structure.
 Furthermore, we need to conduct entity linking.
 This is done by:
 1. Sending our raw entities to Wikidata to find established concepts.
-2. Removing concepts that do not pass a similarity (levenstein distance) filter (e.g. if I query "Household", we would drop the result "Tractor" since it is not similar, but we would keep "House").
+2. Take the most similar concept of the options (e.g. if we queried "Household" and we still have the results "Home", "Housing Crisis" and "Homestead" after implementing out similarity filter, we take "House" because it has the best similarity score).
-3. Take the most similar concept of the remaining options (e.g. if we queried "Household" and we still have the results "Home", "Housing Crisis" and "Homestead" after implementing out similarity filter, we take "House" because it has the best similarity score).
+3. Drop the resulting concept if it does not pass a similarity (levenstein distance) filter (e.g. if I query "Household", we would drop the result "Tractor" since it is not similar, but we would keep "House").